2018 Gas Prices Predicted to Be Highest Since 2014

 Some highlights from GasBuddy’s 2018 Fuel Price Outlook include:

-- The nation’s yearly gasoline bill will rise to $364.6 billion dollars, some $25 billion higher than what

-motorists spent last year as the average household sees their yearly gasoline bill rise to $1,898,
+- The nation’s yearly gasoline bill will rise to $364.6 billion dollars, some $25 billion higher than what motorists spent last year as the average household sees their yearly gasoline bill rise to $1,898, up from $1,765 in 2017.
+Compared to 2016, motorists will be shelling out $62 billion more during the year, enough to buy a fleet of 670 Boeing 737s.

-- GasBuddy’s forecast does not expect any record-breaking prices to be set in 2018, and most of

-the country will see prices peak under $3 per gallon, but unexpected disruptions could push the
+- GasBuddy’s forecast does not expect any record-breaking prices to be set in 2018, and most of the country will see prices peak under $3 per gallon, but unexpected disruptions could push the national average close to $3.

-- Metro areas, including Chicago, Los Angeles, New York City, Sacramento, San Francisco, Seattle

-and Washington, D.C., will likely see prices eclipse $3 per gallon.
-Cities such as Cleveland, Detroit,

-Miami, Minneapolis, Orlando, St. Louis and Tampa may get within arm’s reach of such prices.
+- Metro areas, including Chicago, Los Angeles, New York City, Sacramento, San Francisco, Seattle and Washington, D.C., will likely see prices eclipse $3 per gallon.
+Cities such as Cleveland, Detroit, Miami, Minneapolis, Orlando, St. Louis and Tampa may get within arm’s reach of such prices.

 “Many will be quick to ask why we’re expecting higher prices,” said Patrick DeHaan, head of petroleum analysis at GasBuddy.
 “Ultimately, OPEC bears much of the responsibility for cutting oil production, leading oil inventories to begin 2018 nearly 50 million barrels lower than a year ago.
 Yet, understanding many factors, including OPEC, fuel taxes, the economy and their impact on supply and demand is integral to providing a thorough and balanced outlook on gas prices for 2018.
 Even one event can completely change trajectory of fuel prices for months.
 Look what impact Hurricane Harvey and Irma had on gas prices and availability.
 No one could have expected the unexpected, but still, our forecast was less than a dime away from being spot on.”